aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 - **How many items per page can I set?** Any integer; typical values are 50–200, but the tutorial uses 2 for demonstration.
 - **Do I need a license?** A free trial works for testing; a permanent license removes evaluation limits.
 - **Is this compatible with JDK 16+?** Yes, the library supports JDK 16 and newer.

+## Java Pagination Best Practices Overview

+When you work with thousands of calendar items, pulling the entire collection in one call can quickly exhaust memory and increase response times.
+By breaking the result set into smaller, manageable pages you:

+1. **Reduce memory footprint** – only the current page lives in RAM.
+2. **Improve network efficiency** – each request transfers a predictable amount of data.
+3. **Enable responsive UI** – users can navigate page‑by‑page without waiting for a massive load.

+In Java, the typical pattern is to decide on an **items per page** value that balances latency and memory, then loop through pages until the server signals the last page.
+The code examples below follow this pattern exactly.

 ## Prerequisites